Parsis

-The Parsi and Irani communities are the sole ethnoreligious groups practicing Zoroastrianism in India.
-However, owing to the more recent migration of the Irani community to the Indian subcontinent, it is legally differentiated from the Parsi community.
-Despite this legal distinction, the terms "Parsi" and "Zoroastrian" are commonly utilized interchangeably to denote both communities.
-Notably, no substantial differences exist between the religious principles, convictions, and customs of Parsis and Irani Zoroastrians.
+The Gujarati-speaking Parsi community accounts for the oldest sustained presence of Zoroastrianism in India, and is legally differentiated from the Dari-speaking Irani community on the basis of their origin (Sanjan and Navsari in Central Asia) and the era of their migration to the country.
+Despite this legal distinction, the terms "Parsi" and "Zoroastrian" are commonly used interchangeably to denote both communities, which make up the world's largest Zoroastrian population.
+Notably, no substantial differences exist between Parsi and Irani religious principles, convictions, and customs.